 Q & A

-The question-and-answer format is probably what comes to mind when most people think of a job interview.
+The question-and-answer type is probably what comes to mind when most people think of a job interview.
 The interviewer asks the questions and the applicant answers.
 Simple and straight forward.
 The interview typically opens by asking the applicant about his or her work experience and education.
 Next, questions may be asked about training, skills, or credentials (licenses, certifications, etc.).
 Especially if the field is technical, a few detailed questions may follow to assess depth of knowledge about certain topics.
 Often, a few general questions are also included such as “Why did you apply for this job?” or “Where do you see yourself in five years?”
 At the conclusion of the interview, the candidate usually is offered the opportunity to ask questions of the interviewers.

-The underlying premise of this format is that past behavior is a good predictor of future behavior.
+The underlying premise of this type is that past behavior is a good predictor of future behavior.
 Applicants may be asked a series of questions such as “Describe a time when you had to deal with an irate customer” or “Tell us about a time when you had to complete a project but were not given adequate resources.”
 The applicant’s response may provide valuable insight into the way he or she approaches problems.
 It can also reveal underlying attitudes about work or people.
 Candidates seem to be surprisingly honest in their answers, sometimes even exposing very negative aspects of their attitudes or past behavior.
 The inability of an applicant to think of a response may reveal a lack of sufficient work experience or a general inability to think and respond quickly under pressure.

-This format may also be known as targeted selection, situational, or “STAR” questions.
+This type may also be known as targeted selection, situational, or “STAR” questions.
 For more information on this format, be sure to read the Career Lantern article Behavioral or STAR Job Interview Questions: Are You Ready?
 As questions of this format are very popular, I strongly suggest being prepared for a least a few.
 An easy way to prepare is to consider typical behavioral or STAR questions in advance and think of possible responses.
 Career Lantern has a Sample Behavioral Interview Questions guide which can assist you in preparing.